 In fact, the University of Georgia Extension suggests waiting until soil temperatures are at least 60 degrees Fahrenheit (16 degrees Celsius) before planting sunflower seeds (just to be safe).

 If the soil is too cold, you will see low germination rates – that is, if you can get any seeds at all to germinate!
-This is nature’s way of protecting sunflower seeds from sprouting at a time when they will be unable to survive (that is, in the middle of winter!).
+This is nature’s way of protecting sunflower seeds from sprouting at a time when they will be unable to survive (that is, in the middle of winter!)

-(Note: You can find the germination rate on the seed packet itself.
-For example, if the germination rate is 95%, then you would expect 95 seeds to sprout out of every 100 seeds that you planted, or about 19 out of every 20.)
+***Note: You can find the germination rate on the seed packet itself.
+For example, if the germination rate is 95%, then you would expect 95 seeds to sprout out of every 100 seeds that you planted, or about 19 out of every 20.***

 According to Purdue University, the maximum temperature for sunflower seed germination is 91 degrees Fahrenheit (32.8 degrees Celsius).
 If the soil is any warmer than this, germination rates will decrease.

-Combined with high humidity, high temperatures can encourage the growth of mold, which is another threat to your plants.
+Combined with high humidity, high temperatures encourage the growth of mold, which is another threat to your plants.

-To speed up this process, clear away any debris, such as leaves or grass clippings, from the soil surface.
-Also make sure to choose a location for planting that gets plenty of sun, so that it can warm up the soil faster.
+To speed up this process, clear away any debris (such as leaves or grass clippings) from the soil surface.
+Also, make sure to choose a location for planting that gets plenty of sun, so that it can warm up the soil faster.

 You can even lay down a layer of black plastic on the soil.
 This will absorb more energy from the sun and trap more heat underneath.